-Tips and reviews on luxury hotels, flights, the best restaurants, and things to do in Hong Kong.
+Here, you’ll find tips and reviews on luxury hotels, flights, the best restaurants, and things to do in Hong Kong.

 There are so many reasons to visit this vibrant metropolis in China that it’s hard to pick just a few.
-Because of its colonial British past, it has a fascinating culture all its own that’s full of Eastern and Western cultural influences.
+Because of its colonial British past, Hong Kong has a fascinating culture all its own that’s full of Eastern and Western cultural influences.
 It’s incredibly sophisticated with lots of luxury hotels, but it’s also family-friendly, and so it definitely deserves a spot on your travel bucket list.

 We love it for the cuisine (which ranges from authentic street noodles to high-end Michelin-starred restaurants), the shopping (it’s a luxury shopping mecca but there’s absolutely nothing you can’t find here), and the festivals.
 There’s almost always some carnival, parade, dance, or feast happening in Hong Kong.

 Most importantly, Hong Kong is a great city to visit as a family, and I’m not just saying that because my daughter was born here and return at least once a year.
 It’s also a great starting off point if you want to see more of Asia.
 If you plan on traveling to see more of China or other Asian nations, you can get relatively low fares on flights to neighboring areas or nations.
 In these posts, I share even more Hong Kong travel tips and lots of things to do in Hong Kong so you can experience all of the wonderful things about this city that is still so dear to us.